1944 Washington gubernatorial election

 The 1944 Washington gubernatorial election was held on November 7, 1944.
 Democratic nominee Monrad Wallgren defeated incumbent Republican Arthur B. Langlie with 51.51% of the vote.

-Primary elections
+Primary election

-Primary elections were held on July 11, 1944.
+The primary election was held on July 11, 1944.
+At the time, Washington used a blanket primary for nominations, with all candidates appearing on the same ballot and the highest candidate for each party being nominated.